 Some of the pesticide elements you should avoid, as they are highly hazardous to dogs, are:

 - Diquat Dibromide,

 If your dog has direct access to the product, acute poisoning can occur.
 Your dog can start to vomit, breathe heavily, and shiver.
 In these cases, it’s best to consult your veterinarian right away.
 Chronic diseases caused by herbicides may take years to manifest and are hard to diagnose.

 Certain herbicides not only harm your dogs, but they can harm your grass as well.
-The type of weed killer you will use also depends on the landscape you’re living in.
+The type of weed killer you will use also depends on the landscape you live in.

 For example, chemicals used in desert landscapes, such as Arizona, are often harmful to grass plants and can render your efforts to have a grass lawn nearly useless.
 So, if you live in the Valley of the Sun, consult a weed removal service in Phoenix to find out how to keep both your dogs healthy and your grass green.

-To opt for the weed killer of your choice, always carefully read the labels and make sure they are safe.
+To opt for the weed killer of your choice, always carefully read the labels and ensure they are safe.

 How long should your dog stay off the grass?

-Before you decide to treat the grass in your backyard, bear in mind that your pets will be breathing, walking, and playing on it.
+Before you treat the grass in your backyard, remember that your pets will be breathing, walking, and playing on it.
 Some dogs like to eat grass, and most tend to lick their bellies and legs, which can come in direct contact with the chemical.